The effects of disease outbreaks in poultry should increase every poultry owner’s awareness of developing and maintaining a good biosecurity program.

 - Keep the area around housed poultry clean.
 Do this by keeping the grass cut to remove any possible shelter and food sources.
 This discourages animals and insects from coming near your poultry.

 - Prevent wild birds and waterfowl from coming in contact with your poultry.
 Do this by preventing the accumulation of free-standing water near poultry pens or by limiting poultry access to free-standing water, such as ponds.

 - Minimize contact with other poultry, such as at swap meets.
-If contact with poultry is unavoidable, proper sanitation (see proper sanitation recommendations below) is crucial to minimize the chance of accidental transmission.
+If contact with other poultry is unavoidable, proper sanitation (see the proper sanitation recommendations below) is crucial to minimize the chance of accidental transmission.

 - Ask visitors if they have had recent contact with poultry.
 If they have, do not let them near your poultry.

 - If possible, supply clean protective footwear, head coverings, and overalls.
 Clothing and shoes are excellent methods for transporting disease to your premises.

 - Sanitize your shoes or change shoes before entering your chicken pen.
 If possible, have a pair of shoes just for the farm.

 - If dealing with poultry of various ages, always try to handle younger birds before you handle older birds.